time-killer-games/libfiledialogs/README.md

 ```
 /*
-** Alternative main.cpp - replace libfiledialogs/filedialogs/main.cpp with below contents
+** Alternative main.cpp - replace libfiledialogs/filedialogs/main.cpp with this exact code
 ** then if on Windows open the solution in Visual Studio and build with that otherwise run
-** the build.sh script if you are on macOS, Linux, FreeBSD, DragonFly, NetBSD, or OpenBSD
+** the build.sh script if you are building with g++ or clang++, depending on the target OS
 */

 #include <iostream> // std::cout, std::endl